Find Accommodation in South Africa

 Horse riding, mountain biking or 4 x 4 trails are on offer for the more adventurous, or visit the nearby Bontebok National Park, Marloth game reserve, or Sanbona Wildlife reserve for game viewing.

-Or for nature of a different sort, visit the Grootvadersbosch indigenous forest, which spans 250 hectares, or the nearby fishing village of Witsand, which offers some of the best whale watching in the Cape.
+Or for nature of a different sort, visit the Grootvadersbosch indigenous forest, which spans 250 hectares, or the nearby fishing village of Witsand, which offers some of the best whale watching in South Africa.

 Being located at the foot of the Langeberg Mountains, a major dairy producing region in the Cape, there is also a farm stall just outside town where one can sample and purchase the various cheeses and other products manufactured locally.